Maine Celtics

 The Maine Celtics are an American professional basketball team in the NBA G League based in Portland, Maine, and are affiliated with the Boston Celtics.
 The Maine Celtics play their home games at the Portland Expo Building.
-The team debuted in the 2009–10 season as the Maine Red Claws and have since won three division titles.
-The Boston Celtics purchased the franchise in July 2019 from Maine Basketball, LLC, a company chaired by William Ryan, Jr., and renamed the team the Maine Celtics in 2021.
+The Boston Celtics purchased the franchise in July 2019 from Maine Basketball, LLC, a company chaired by William Ryan Jr., and renamed the team the Maine Celtics in 2021.

 Franchise history

 On February 25, 2009, the NBA Development League (D-League) awarded the city of Portland, Maine, with an expansion franchise.
 On July 21, 2009, the Red Claws announced Austin Ainge as the first head coach of the team.
 On April 2, 2009, "Red Claws" was announced as the winning name after a name-the-team contest, beating out Beacons, Crushers, Destroyers, Swarm, and Traps.
 The name and logo gave homage to the lobster fishing industry, a major economic engine of the New England area.
 The use of "Red" in the team's name also served to pay tribute to longtime Boston Celtics coach Red Auerbach.
 During the 2009–10 season, the Red Claws were the only D-League team to sell out all 24 of their home games.
 This streak continued until the 2011–12 season, ending the streak at 48 consecutive games.

 On June 21, 2012, the Red Claws announced that they had entered a hybrid affiliation with the Boston Celtics, making the Celtics the Red Claws' sole affiliate.
 For the team's first two seasons, their affiliation was split between the Celtics and the Charlotte Bobcats.
 For its third season, the team's affiliation was split between Boston, Charlotte and the Philadelphia 76ers.

 The Red Claws made their first playoff appearance in April 2013, entering the playoffs as the eighth seeded team and being swept by the Rio Grande Valley Vipers in a best-of-three-game opening round series.